wartman/phase/readme.md

 Phase
 =====
-A simple replacement for PHP.
+PHP, but without the bad parts.

 Should (eventually) compile to clean, well formatted, useable PHP.

 Syntax
 ------